valhristov/valhristov.github.io/index.md

 # About Me

+- Enthusiastic and open minded, and very easy to work with.
-- Expert in C# and writing .NET Framework applications.
+- Expert in C# and .NET Framework applications.
+I have strong experience in SQL and non-SQL databases.
-- Strong experience in specifying and implementing software features
+- Strong experience in software architecture and design, designed and developed numerous applications and services.
-- I enjoy training inexperienced developers
+- I enjoy training inexperienced developers and explaining complex matters with simple words and examples.

 # Work Experience